Avstn1/FLIP/README.md

 ## 🕹️ Game Concept

-**Hustle & Flip** is a simulation game where players begin their entrepreneurial journey with nothing but a few bucks and a smartphone.
+**$FLIP$** is a simulation game where players begin their entrepreneurial journey with nothing but a few bucks and a smartphone.
 The objective is to build a reselling empire by sourcing items from flea markets, auctions, online classifieds (Kijiji-style), and even drop shipping.

 The player can buy low, clean/repair/improve items, and flip them for profit.
 Mechanics are designed to simulate real-world resale culture — from negotiating prices, identifying rare collectibles, to handling scams and competition.